kestra-io/vscode-kestra/README.md

 `npm run vsix` will create a VSIX of your extension which you can use for local extension installation

 ## Publish
-̀`npm run publish` will increment the patch version and publish the package to VSCode extension marketplace.
+̀`npm run publish -- {your_version}` will publish the package to VSCode extension marketplace.
 However you should use `vsce login kestra-io` before to be able to do so.